EzeAGB/UG_FCS_Deber4_HtmlFromPhp/README.md

 Then go to "localhost" on any installed web-browser.
 After that, you should see text at the top and a bird image below it.

 ## Troubleshooting:
 At first you might see a blank page.
+Don't panic!
 First check if the Apache server is running, you can do it by using the following command:
 ```
 sudo services Apache2 status.
 ```